SensorsINI/EdgeDRNN/README.md

 ```

 #  DeltaGRU Training
-DeltaGRU can be trained from scratch or by following a pretrain-retrain scheme.
+DeltaGRU can be trained from randomly initialized parameters or by following a pretrain(GRU)-retrain(DeltaGRU) scheme.
 The code under `./python` shows how to train a DeltaGRU on AMPRO dataset using PyTorch Lightning and finally export the parameters of the network and SystemVerilog testbench stimuli.
 To run the code, navigate to `./python` in your terminal and run the following command:
 ```
 conda activivate pt
 python main.py --step pretrain --run_through 1